Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Result analysis

-Observing the four second-level subfigures in Fig.~\ref{fig:identity}, the CCM matching degree quantified using both L-score and F-score metrics gradually declines as $minPts$ increases.
-Specifically, the highest matching degree in each subfigure is obtained when $minPts=0$, indicating that, compared to HDBSCAN, applying SLINK to 4-, 2-, 1-, and 0.2-second representations yields superior hierarchical representation clusters that align well with the predefined representation divisions of identity-related individual classes.
-In particular, the optimal hierarchical representation clusters are produced by applying SLINK to 4-second representations, attaining a nearly perfect overall matching degree of 1.0.
+As shown in Fig.~\ref{fig:identity}, the CCM matching degrees quantified by both the L-score and F-score metrics gradually decline as $minPts$ increases, indicating that HDBSCAN imposing a stronger density requirement to produce hierarchical representation clusters cannot improve their alignment with the predefined grouping information of speaker identity.
+The highest overall matching degree is obtained when $minPts = 0$ on 4-second audio representations, achieving a value of nearly $1.0$.
+This suggests that applying SLINK on the Euclidean space to the longest audio representations yields hierarchical representation clusters that best align with the predefined representation divisions of identity-related semantic classes, meaning that the corresponding inner hierarchical clustering phenomenon best preserves the grouping information related to speaker identities.

-Furthermore, Fig.~\ref{fig:nation} and Fig.~\ref{fig:gender} present the CCM matching degrees for matching hierarchical representation clusters with predefined representation divisions of nation-related and gender-related individual classes, respectively.
-The optimal hierarchical representation clusters of both Fig.~\ref{fig:nation} and Fig.~\ref{fig:gender} are consistently produced by applying SLINK to 4-second audio representations, achieving an overall matching degree exceeding 0.6 for nationality-related representation divisions and nearly 1.0 for gender-related representation divisions.
+Furthermore, Fig.~\ref{fig:nation} and Fig.~\ref{fig:gender} present the CCM matching degrees for nationality-related and gender-related semantic classes, respectively.
+The optimal hierarchical representation clusters in both figures are consistently produced by applying SLINK to 4-second audio representations, achieving an overall matching degree exceeding $0.6$ for nationality-related representation divisions and nearly $1.0$ for gender-related representation divisions.
+Taken together, the inner hierarchical clustering phenomenon analysed by SLINK on 4-second representations is semantically meaningful, as the corresponding hierarchical representation clusters preserve the strongest alignment with the predefined grouping information related to gender, nationality, and identity.
+It is worth noting that the inner hierarchical clustering phenomena analysed under other configurations are not entirely arbitrary either, as their hierarchical representation clusters still retain a non-negligible degree of alignment with the predefined grouping information.

-In summary, the above observations firstly demonstrate that the predefined grouping information related to speaker identity, nationality, and gender is indeed present within the hierarchical clustering outcomes produced by SLINK and HDBSCAN, which suggests that hierarchical clustering phenomena may exist within the network representation space, though further visualisation and semantic interpretation are required to confirm this; the above observations secondly demonstrate that hierarchical clustering outcomes produced from longer audio representations yield higher overall matching degrees, which may be attributed to the neural network being more adept at processing longer audio samples; the above observations thirdly demonstrate that SLINK achieves higher overall matching degrees than HDBSCAN, and given that our HDBSCAN implementation is essentially SLINK operating in mutual reachability distance space, this indicates that the density constraint introduced by the mutual reachability distance space does not contribute to better alignment with the predefined grouping information.